WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 validate from container side
 validate from host side
 validate from an external connection (your physical system)``` and pasted it in chatgpt.
+- [3] - Used ChatGpt to create my bash script.
+The prompt I gave it was ```Scripting Container Application Refresh Create a bash script on your instance that will: pull the image from your DockerHub repository kill and remove the previously running container start a new container with the freshly pulled image.```